 Eventually, they ended up not shipping, leaving 62,642 backers very disappointed, and others sold alternatives on Amazon some years later.

 Amount Raised: $12,969,608

 At $12,969,608, backed by 83,193 backers, this is the most-funded Kickstarter project in the board game category.
-The Kickstarter ended the 1st of May 2020 and is still ongoing; no units have shipped yet.
+The Kickstarter ended on the 1st of May 2020 and is still ongoing; no units have shipped yet.

 Many Kickstarter campaigners receive a massive backlash of angry comments if they ship late, but the majority of the backers of Frosthaven are politely waiting.
-Usually, every backer or crowdfunding expert would say, “if it hasn’t shipped now, it will never ship.”
-But we were happy to see such fantastic community support for the creators of Frosthaven.
+Usually, every backer or crowdfunding expert would say, “If it hasn’t shipped now, it will never ship.”
+But we were happy to see the such fantastic community support for the creators of Frosthaven.